-In line with our current strategy 2020-2025, from 2021 and beyond, the Irish Cancer Society will place a greater focus on maximising and measuring the impact of the research that the Irish Cancer Society funds through our grant schemes.
-Research impact refers to the potential real-life implications that the research has beyond the lab or academia.

-Applicants are required to complete an impact plan as part of the application process (Section 3H).
+In line with our current strategy 2020-2025, from 2021 the Irish Cancer Society is placing a greater focus on maximising and measuring the impact of the research that we fund.
+Applicants are required to complete an impact plan as part of the application process.
+The Research Impact Framework (RIF) is a guide on research impact and how to monitor it for those applying for funding from the Irish Cancer Society.

-The Research Impact Framework (RIF) is a guide on research impact and how to monitor it for those applying for funding from the Irish Cancer Society, and for grant holders who are successful in securing a grant.
-It is strongly recommended that the RIF is consulted when completing the impact plan and it is included at the end of this document (Appendix 3).
+It is strongly recommended that the RIF is consulted when completing the impact (see Appendix 3).